 ABOUT THE AUTHOR

-Previously, she has held senior positions in Cable & Wireless, Apollo SCS, Xtera, and SubSea Networks Ltd. and is a board member for Cirion Technologies.
+Lynsey Thomas, Subsea Specialist involved in the global subsea industry since 1995, and has directed LT Consulting since 2018.
+She has a keen interest in corporate strategy development, network planning, project management, and solutions marketing.
+She is experienced in customer, supplier, consultant, director, and trustee roles.
+Thomas has held senior positions at Cable and Wireless, Apollo SCS, Xtera, and SubSea Networks Ltd., and is a board member of Cirion Technologies.
 She holds a master’s degree in engineering science from the University of Oxford.

-Eckhard Bruckschen is a master mariner and MBA with more than 30 years of experience in the offshore submarine cable industry.
-This experience includes plough and trenching / ROV operations; remedial works; installations of fiber optic, power, umbilical, and flexible pipes; and burial and bridge operations.
-Across his career, Bruckschen has managed the construction of over 40,000 kilometers of submarine fiber optic cables and 2,500 kilometers of submarine power cables.
+Eckhard Bruckschen, Director of Undersea Cable Consultancy, is a master mariner and MBA holder with more than 30 years of experience in the offshore submarine cable industry.
+His experience includes ploughing and trenching/ROV operations; remedial works; installations of fiber optic, power, umbilical, and flexible pipes; and burial and bridge operations.
+Throughout his career, Bruckschen has managed the construction of over 40,000 kilometers of submarine fiber optic cables and 2,500 kilometers of submarine power cables.